acceleratedscience/openad-model-helm-template/examples/dockerfiles/README.md

    - Most secure approach for handling SSH keys

 2. **OpenShift SSH Dockerfile**
-   - SSH key is passed asvolume mount
+   - The SSH key is made available to the build via a volume mount from an OpenShift secret.
-   - Should be used only when BuildKit secrets are not available
+   - This method is more secure than using build arguments as the key is not part of the build command.
-   - Consider using OpenShift's secrets management for production
+   - It is designed for environments like OpenShift where BuildKit secret mounting may not be configured.

 3. **OpenShift PAT Dockerfile**
    - Github PAT is passed as environment variables during the build.